Petu97/Notebook/Planning/plan.md

-# This file contains my plans fro creating this application
+# This file contains my plans for creating this application

 The goal of this project is to develop a notebook application from scratch using methods i've not tried out before.
 The main goal of this project is to explore code testing in visual studio.
-The project starts by creating a bareboned plan for the application structure.
-The code functionality is created using TDD method.

 ## Application structure

 This application is built in Dotnet(Core) framework with C# language.
 The application is a WebAPI that responses to HTTP requests.
+There won't be a frontend implementation, so the application requests will be done using postman or swashbuckle.

+The application consist of a controller, business logic, data logic and a database.
+Controller handles user requests, business logic handles, well business logic, data logic handles database requests and response and the Database which stores the data.
+Here's littlem ore info about the components:
+  - Controller handles GET, POST and DELETE requests from user.
+GET request is used for listing all entries or finding a single specific entry.
+POST is used to storing a new entry.
+DELETE request deletes saved entry of choice.
+  - Business logic is called from controller to handle client request.
+  - Data logic handles calls for database and determinates returned datatype.
+Called from Business Logic.
+Entity framework.
+  - Database stores all the given data.
+Database will most likely be SQL based, eiter SQLite or SQLServer.

 ![image](https://user-images.githubusercontent.com/60960104/227202231-75a146c7-32f8-4bc8-a5d4-abfaaa7b2e5a.png)